 And I was right, the walnut yogurt worked brilliantly in this semolina cake.
 The result was a substantial yet light cake which was moist with a slightly chewy texture.
 Not surprisingly it tasted of honey and walnuts.
 Any self respecting Greek god would be delighted to tuck into this on Mount Olympus.
-We had to make do with Bodmin Moor, but there are compensations; we ate our honey & walnut yogurt semolina cake with clotted cream.
+We had to make do with Bodmin Moor, but there are compensations; we ate our honey and walnut yogurt semolina cake with clotted cream.
 Proper Job.

 This is my tribute to Egyptian basbousa.